MEHU-LIISA Steam Juicer Review

 Raspberry Jelly Making 4

 The Mehu-Liisa and the Maslin pan are both quite expensive to buy, but it is a lifetime investment.
 I can't imagine wearing either one out.
 Both are made of highly polished stainless steel, which is very easy to clean up.
 They have thick slabs of aluminum bonded to the bottom to greatly improve heat transfer from the burner.
 That saves fuel costs or makes the fuel you have last much longer.
 The Mehu-Liisa is able to bottle fruit juices capturing the peak flavor so it will keep on the shelf, WITHOUT sugar.
 You can add it if you want to, but you don't NEED it.
 I have not been able to find a recipe for home canning of fruit with out using a sugar syrup.
 You may mash and boil down fruit, but it will discolor.
 We are accustomed to brown apple sauce, but trust me, brown stewed peaches are not appetizing.
-Do you drink orange juice in the morning, but can't grow oranges where you live?
-Grapes can be grown in far more places, and grape juice make a great beverage in the morning too.
 Steaming vegetables including corn on the cob, or even potatoes can be done in the Mehu-Liisa.
 The Maslin Pan is perfect for boiling down tomatoes and all sorts of fruit, or anything you want to reduce efficiently.